Generic Name: oxymorphone (ox-i-MOR-fone)

-A nurse or other trained health professional will give you oxymorphone in a hospital. oxymorphone may be given as a shot under the skin, as a shot into one of your muscles, or through a needle placed in one of your veins.
+A nurse or other trained health professional will give you oxymorphone in a hospital.
+Oxymorphone may be given as a shot under the skin, into a muscle or a vein.

 Your doctor will give you a few doses of oxymorphone until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 It is very important that your doctor check your progress while you are receiving oxymorphone.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.